-They also agree with the MI view that there will be no significant impacts on the marine environment and the quality status of the area will not be adversely impacted.
-They intend to use triploid seed.
-The applicants state that they:
+MI - The applicant is in agreement with the MI that his culture method does not have significant impacts on the majority of the community and marine environment.
+The quality status of the area will not be adversely impacted.
+He intends to use triploid seed.
+The applicant states that they:

-- will follow the best available practice for the control of alien species as per the oyster industry nationally; - is not adverse to working with other licenced producers under CLAMS; - will apply for a Fish Health Authorisation follow a successful application and prior to establishment of activities on the site.
+- will follow the best available practice for the control of alien species as per the oyster industry nationally; - is not adverse to working with other licenced producers under CLAMS; - was issued and still holds a Fish Health Authorisation for their business.

-Wexford County Council- The applicants welcome the response from the Environment Section of Wexford County Council.
+Wexford County Council- The applicant welcomes the response from the Environment Section of Wexford County Council.

-The Harbour Master- The applicants will apply for planning permission exemption for the installation of a Public Awareness sign at the access road with the assistance of the BIM Regional Officer who has experience in this (e.g. Bannow Bay).
+The Harbour Master- The applicant intends to install Public Awareness sign at the access road with the assistance of the BIM Regional Officer.